cozy/cozy-stack/docs/config.md

 The passphrase is stored in a salted-hashed representation using scrypt.
 To generate this file, you can use the `cozy-stack config passwd [config directory]` command.
 This command will ask you for a passphrase and will create the `cozy-admin-passphrase` in the specified directory.

+You can use the `COZY_ADMIN_PASSWORD` env variable if you do not want to type the passphrase each time you call `cozy-stack`.

 ### Example

 ```sh